 As a basic starting point, the legal obligations of a road authority for safe operation of its network will require risk management systems and procedures to be in place that:

 As an example, road authorities may have a duty of care to identify, assess and prioritise risks, and take reasonable measures to address them.
-This obligation typically covers all road users (including pedestrians), and covers the full road reserve (i.e. include roads and roadsides).
+This obligation typically covers all road users (including pedestrians, bicyclist, and emerging mobility devices), and covers the full road reserve (i.e. including roads and roadsides).

 However, countries will have varying legislative and regulatory responsibilities setting out safety requirements that are binding upon their road authorities.